Home

 Frequently asked questions

-About 13.5 bags of 2 cu ft mulch, or 9 bags of 3 cu ft mulch.
-Past roughly 1 cubic yard (~14 of the 2 cu ft bags), bulk delivery is usually cheaper than bagged.
+There are 27 cubic feet in one cubic yard.
+Therefore, a cubic yard contains exactly 13.5 bags of 2 cu ft mulch, or 9 bags of 3 cu ft mulch.
+For larger projects requiring more than 1 cubic yard (approx. 14 bags of 2 cu ft), purchasing bulk mulch by the yard is usually more cost-effective.